What is Vegan Dukan Diet (Food List)

 Phase 1 of the Vegan Dukan diet requires consuming all the lean proteins and fewer portions of non-starchy vegetables.

-Eventually, you will consume fewer calories, and your body will then use the fat reserves to fulfill its energy requirements.
+Eventually, you will consume fewer calories, and your body will use the fat reserves to fulfill its energy requirements.

 • Soy milk, tofu, tempeh, and other soy-based foods

-• All of the seitan-based foods like seitan strips
+• All seitan-based foods like seitan strips

-• Low-fat nut-milk options with no sugar ( almond milk or coconut milk)
+• Low-fat nut milk options with no sugar (almond milk or coconut milk)

 • Pea-protein based foods